TRIQS/dft_tools/doc/guide/analysis.rst

     :width: 600
     :align: center

-The figure above shows the DFT SrVO\ :sub:`3`\  density of states generated from 2925 k-points in the irreducible Brillouin zone with the V t\ :sub:`2g`\  Wanner projectors generated within a correlated energy window of [-13.6, 13.6] eV.
+The figure above shows the DFT SrVO\ :sub:`3`\  density of states generated from 2925 k-points in the irreducible Brillouin zone with the V t\ :sub:`2g`\  Wannier projectors generated within a correlated energy window of [-13.6, 13.6] eV.
 The `broadening` input has been set to the temperature (i.e., 1/Beta).
 The total, V t\ :sub:`2g`\  Wannier and occupied total density of states generated from the SK.density_of_states() routine are shown.
 Note that the noise in the density of states comes from the number of k-points used.
 This can be removed upon by either using more k-points or using a larger `broadening` value.

 Band resolved density matrices